 Treatment and Exercises

-Specialized Physical Therapy will start sports training once your doctor clears you.
+Specialized Physical Therapy will start sports performance training once your doctor clears you.
 Our physical therapists will create a tailored sports therapy program to help you return to playing sports.
 Before you can return to your sport, we will perform several tests to confirm you can safely play.

 Your journey to successfully recovering from your sports injury is incomplete without the state-of-art Neubie device.
 Neubie is for injury rehabilitation, reducing pain, and improving performance.
 This unique tool gives your muscles a rigorous workout by optimizing the function of the injured muscle.
 When you train with Neubie, one exercise session equals numerous traditional workouts.
 We use the Neubie with strategic mobility drills, large doses of various movements, and neurological re-education.